klvenky/klvenky/README.md

 I have tried to contribute to OSS, without any success.
 Not yet there I guess, probably :sweat_smile:.
 I would love to look in if there's a decent repo which I can deep dive into.
 Let me know of any such chances.

+I have a simple plan to improve.
+Ideas are welcome [here](https://github.com/klvenky/self-improvement-plan)

 Cheers :beers: